aws/aws-advanced-python-wrapper/docs/development-guide/PluginService.md

 The plugin service uses the host list provider to retrieve the most recent host information or topology information about the database.

-The Python Wrapper has two host list providers, the `ConnectionStringHostListProvider` and the `AuroraHostListPovider`.
+The Python Wrapper has two host list providers, the `ConnectionStringHostListProvider` and the `RdsHostListPovider`.

 The `ConnectionStringHostListProvider` is the default provider.